nadia-mashiat/nadia-mashiat.github.io/EDITING_GUIDE.md

 2. Place it in the `images/` folder (replace the existing file if there is one)
 3. Make sure the image is a square format for best results

-## Deployment to GitHub Pages

-After updating your content, you can deploy your portfolio to GitHub Pages:

-1. Create a GitHub account if you don't have one
-2. Create a new repository named `yourusername.github.io` (replace "yourusername" with your GitHub username)
-3. Upload all the files from your portfolio to this repository
-4. Your site will be available at `https://yourusername.github.io`

-For more detailed instructions on using GitHub Pages, see the README.md file.

 ## Need More Help?

 If you need to make more advanced changes, consider:

-1. Looking at the HTML examples in each section file
+1. Looking at the HTML examples in each section
 2. Using online HTML tutorials to understand the code structure
 3. Asking a friend with web development experience